nyotis/RenderingPreviewer/README.md

 see Wiki

-=---- Nik Yotis, 20/Dec/2014
+Development History below

-see Wiki
+=---- Nik Yotis, 13/05/2014

-=---- Gaetan Guidet's arnold-rv version, 2013
+- Removed Color Correction for clarity.
+Color Correction can easily be done in a package like Nuke.

-Hi there,
+- TODO

-A recent mail from the RV support telling me the support case I opened for the RV 4.0 memory leak issue was closed reminded me that I had forgotten to notify the list that the issue was resolved a couple of months ago with RV 4.0.10.
+=---- Gaetan Guidet's arnold-rv version, 16/03/2014

-For those interested, I have forked the original arnold-rv repository (thanks Chad!) and re-worked it a bit.
+I have forked the original arnold-rv repository (thanks Chad!) and re-worked it a bit.
 It is accessible at https://github.com/gatgui/arnold-rv

 Here are the modifications: